 Global 3Rs Recognition of Employee Commitment to Animal Welfare

 Our Global 3Rs Recognition Program celebrates employees who have developed innovative ways to improve animal welfare and research results.
 It also establishes role models within the company.
 Winners of our Global 3Rs Recognition Awards draw on their inventiveness and scientific expertise to help ensure high-quality research, while finding new and more efficient ways to improve how we use and care for research animals.
 Submissions have more than doubled in recent years.

-Our Covance Animal Welfare Executive Council, led by our Chief Animal Welfare Officer, VP Animal Welfare and Veterinary Services, sets global animal welfare standards in partnership with colleagues and monitors animal welfare performance at Covance globally.
+Our Labcorp Animal Responsibility Council, led by our Chief Animal Welfare Officer, VP Animal Welfare and Veterinary Services, sets global animal welfare standards in partnership with colleagues and monitors animal welfare performance at Labcorp globally.

 Our Animal Welfare and Veterinary Services works closely with our Operations team and conducts regular audits of all our animal facilities and vendors.

-Our global Covance Animal Welfare Executive Council regularly provides global oversight for animal welfare at Covance.
+Our global Labcorp Animal Responsibility Council regularly provides global oversight for animal welfare at Labcorp.

 We are regularly inspected by animal welfare regulatory authorities